mesosphere/net-modules/README.md

 ## Build Mesos Modules

-Once that is done, extract/clone the mesos-modules package.
+Once Mesos is built and installed, extract/clone the mesos-modules package.
 For the sake of this example, that could be in `~/mesos-modules`.
 Note that you should not put `mesos-modules` into the `mesos` folder.